 Damon wants Victoria to go to five different pre-planned places to pick up cash.
 But it’s not as simple as that.
 Damon also wants Victoria to murder anyone who gets in her way.
-These places are where Damon knows exactly where his criminal targets are gathered.
+Damon knows exactly where his criminal targets are gathered at these places.
 And so, even if any of these crooks owed Damon any money, he won’t be satisfied with just the money.
 He wants them dead.

 And why is Victoria so qualified to do these dirty deeds?
 She used to be a drug courier for the Russian mafia, which explains why she has assassin skills.
 It doesn’t explain why viewers have to be subjected to the idiocy of scene after scene where she’s able to single-handedly take on several armed opponents at once and never miss a target when she fires a gun.

 After Victoria goes to each of the location to murder people and pick up a bag of cash, she gets on her motorcycle and delivers the cash to Damon.
 Then, Damon and Victoria spew some badly written lines that are supposed to be arguments.
 And then, Victoria hops on her motorcycle to go to the next destination.
 Freeman literally does nothing in this movie but sit in a wheelchair and act cranky and self-righteous.

 During the course of this movie, viewers find out that Victoria can not only speak Russian but she can also speak German and French.
 Be prepared to hear Rose mangle words in different languages.
 With her limited acting range (and that’s putting it nicely), she barely has command of the English language.

 Near the beginning of the movie, there’s a muddled storyline about some gangsters who’ve caught a snitch in their group.
 This snitch’s secret audio surveillance was found on a portable cassette tape recorder that would need a wire for remote recording.
 What year is this?
 1991?